Theranos: DeVos family 'misled' before investing $100m

 They also allege Mr Balwani abused her emotionally and psychologically for years, impairing her mental state.
 Mr Balwani denies the allegations.

-In opening remarks at start of the trial, Mr Wade said: "By the time this trial is over, you will see that the villain the government just presented is actually a living, breathing human being who did her very best each and every day.
+At the start of the trial in September, Mr Wade said: "By the time this trial is over, you will see that the villain the government just presented is actually a living, breathing human being who did her very best each and every day.
 And she is innocent."